 We are committed to inspiring, challenging and safeguarding our pupils, enabling them to become effective learners who are...

 ….ready to make a positive contribution to society now and in the future. (for more information on the characteristics of a Dundale learner and Learning Agents see out Vision and Values page)

-The designated safeguarding lead for Dundale is Simon King (Headteacher)
+The designated safeguarding lead for Dundale is Mrs Sarah Winter (Headteacher)